-BETTER VISION: Carl Zeiss has now launched a new mineral finish - DuraVision® Platinum.
+BETTER VISION: Carl Zeiss has now launched a new spectacle mineral finish - the DuraVision® Platinum.
 You were involved in the development.
 What is special about DuraVision® Platinum?
 What's new?

 René Stanke: Based on our market research, we have optimized the entire range of coatings for ZEISS eyeglasslenses.
 We are mainly talking about the following four product properties:

 First of all, we did a lot of work on the hardness of the lens surface.
 We are very proud to come up with the first plastic eyeglass lenses with an anti-reflective coating to have the same or even better hardness than comparable glass lenses.
 Our measurements have shown that with DuraVision® Platinum we are producing lenses that are three times harder than in the past.

 Secondly, we have significantly improved the anti-reflective coating performance.
 Despite the anti-reflective coating, every eyeglass lens has what is known as a residual reflection, i.e., light that is reflected back by the lens and therefore does not find its way through the lens into the eye.
 Thus, the quality of anti-reflective coatings differs in terms of how low the residual reflection can be kept.
 Compared to previous lenses, we have succeeded in reducing this residual reflection by 20%.